-This new mystical, magical, six-book series featuring three generations of powerful headstrong witches from the Madigan Family and their struggle to work together to keep a centuries-old promise and stop a dark witch from claiming a powerful elemental object.
+This mystical, magical, six-book series features three generations of powerful headstrong witches from the Madigan Family and their struggle to work together to keep a centuries-old promise and stop a dark witch from claiming a powerful elemental object.

 There are four magical objects in the world that rule the elements: earth, water, air, and fire.
 The Madigans guard the Wand of Wisdom, which governs the power of fire.
 When Lucy, Grandma Madigan's evil twin, steals the Dagger of Consciousness, which governs the power of air, it sets off a rollercoaster of magical mayhem.
 Lucy wants to possess all four magical objects and be all-powerful.
 If the Madigans are going to stop her, they need to overcome their differences.

 “Lexmond skillfully places her likable characters within a complex and fascinating world in which magic and mayhem merges with individual struggles and family drama to form a spectacular tale of supernatural intrigue, pulling readers deep into the layered drama.”